BaroqueObama/Shogi-Club-Discord-Bot/README.md

 ## Commands/Features (for server owners):
 **All the following commands check whether the user is the server owner.**
 ### Begin/End Update: `?update ["begin", "save"]`
 Begins or ends update process.
-Cannot make changes unless  update process is begun and changes are not saved unless the update process is saved.
+Cannot make changes unless the update process is begun and changes are not saved unless the update process is saved.

 **Example:**
 **User:** `?update begin`